 FOREWORD

-This Indian Standard (Frist Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Coir and Coir Products Sectional Committee had been approved by the Textile Division Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Coir and Coir Products Sectional Committee had been approved by the Textile Division Council.

 This standard was first published in 2022.
 This revision has been bought out in the light of experience gained since its publication and to incorporate the following major changes: